 Black and African Surrogacy and egg donors are hard to source in the UK, they’re one of the most difficult sectors as black and African people are a minority in the UK, making it harder to source a suitable donor or surrogate who can help you start your own family.

-Services such as sperm black and African donors and surrogacy mothers can be extremely useful to family’s who are experiencing reproduction issues.
+Niche fertility services, such as black and African egg donors and surrogacy mothers can be extremely useful to family’s who are experiencing reproduction issues.
 Reproduction issues can also cause stress for both sides of the relationship especially if they’ve been trying to start their own family and have either had no luck or complications have arisen through the early stages of pregnancy.

 How Does Surrogacy Work?